Body Confidence: Why Is It So Damn Hard?

 Do you struggle with body confidence and have no idea why or where it comes from?
 Maybe you know where it comes from but still feel isolated in how feel.
 I’m here to tell you that even though your body confidence is unfounded (there is NO reason for it – you ARE beautiful) it’s still pretty normal to feel that way.

 When I first started working in photography I was mostly shooting weddings.
-Though I still shoot a LOT of weddings (and love it when they’re small and intimate), I’ve also moved into Empowerment Boudoir Photography in the Edmonton area – a true passion of mine.
+But now, I’ve moved into Empowerment Boudoir Photography in the Edmonton area – a true passion of mine.
 It wasn’t long after I started working in photography that I witnessed the paralyzing fear a lot of women have when they face a camera.
 You might think that I’ve only encountered this when doing boudoir shoots.
 But let me tell you something, girl, you would be WRONG.
 I’ve seen this in all kinds of photography.
 And it made me ask myself…

 Why do so many women struggle with body confidence?